sanjxksl/credit-risk-counterfactual/README.md

 3. **Fairness**: Model demonstrates excellent fairness properties across gender, age, and regional groups.
 Passes disparate impact 80% rule and satisfies equalized odds criterion.

-4. **Interpretability**: Counterfactual explanations provide actionable recommendations for loan modifications, with average 3-5 feature changes required to flip predictions.
+4. **Interpretability**: Counterfactual explanations provide actionable recommendations for loan modifications.
+On average, only 2.33 feature changes are required to flip high-risk predictions to approval.
+LTV ratio is the most critical factor (changed in 82.5% of counterfactuals).

 5. **Risk Drivers**: Credit bureau type, construction type, and loan structure (lump sum payments) are strongest predictors of default risk.